Wsdtik/cristal-qubold-web-messanger/README.md

+> *Warning:* This project is currently in development.
+Features are subject to change, and there may be bugs.
+And more things are not exist.

 # CRISTAL QUBOLD WEB MESSENGER

 CRISTAL QUBOLD WEB MESSENGER is a web application for messaging, built with TypeScript and RabbitMQ.
 The application is designed to ensure reliable and fast message delivery between users while supporting asynchronous message processing.